BaoFelix/MiniPoller/README.md

 Note: For production, use a certificate from a trusted CA to avoid browser security warnings.

+## Text Capture Integration (Windows)

+The repository includes a lightweight Windows helper located in `windows_capture/ClaptureApp.cpp`.
+When compiled, it allows you to select text anywhere on screen and quickly create a poll from it.

+### Building the Helper

+1. Open the `ClaptureApp.cpp` file in Visual Studio 2022.
+2. Build it as a **Win32 Console Application**.
+3. The resulting `ClaptureApp.exe` should be placed in `windows_capture/`.

+### Using

+When you start the backend server on Windows (`npm start` in the `backend` directory), the helper is launched automatically.
+Drag to select text and release; a small menu appears near the cursor.
+Choose **Create Poll** to open your browser with the poll question pre-filled.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.